AI Chatbots for Customer Service: A 2024 Deep Dive

 Key Features:

-- Natural Language Understanding (NLU): A robust NLU engine that accurately understands user intent.
+- Natural Language Understanding (NLU): A NLU engine that accurately understands user intent.

 - Pre-Built Agents: Offers pre-built agents for common use cases, such as customer service and e-commerce.